-Marc has recorded for Early Music New York on the Ex Cathedra label and with Flying Forms on a disc of new music written for the group by composer Nissim Schaul.
+Marc has recorded for Early Music New York on the Ex Cathedra label, with the Lyra Baroque Orchestra on the Violetear label, and with Flying Forms on a disc of new music written for the group by composer Nissim Schaul.
+Upcoming recordings with Flying Forms of Platti trios and violin sonatas by Handel, Corelli, Veracini, and Eccles will be released in 2020 and 2021, respectively, also on Violetear.
 A prizewinner in the 2008 American Bach Soloists International Competition for Baroque Violin, Marc has played with many noted early music ensembles around the United States and, on both baroque and modern violin, has performed at venues including Carnegie Hall, The Metropolitan Museum of Art, The Kennedy Center, Symphony Space, Merkin Hall, (le) Poisson Rouge, Yale University, and Orchestra Hall (Minneapolis).
-In addition to work with Flying Forms as a performer of contemporary music, Marc has been a member of the Pittsburgh New Music Ensemble, performed and recorded with the Center for Contemporary Opera (New York), Etc. Gallery (Chicago), and regularly collaborates with Saint Paul's own Zeitgeist.
+In addition to work with Flying Forms as a performer of contemporary music, Marc has been a member of the Pittsburgh New Music Ensemble, performed and recorded with the Center for Contemporary Opera (New York), Etc. Gallery (Chicago), and has collaborated with Saint Paul's own Zeitgeist.

-As an educator, Marc speaks, coaches, and presents lecture recitals at universities on baroque performance practice and entrepreneurship.
-He has also appeared as a pre-concert lecturer for the Saint Paul Chamber Orchestra's Fanfare program.
+As an educator, Marc has spoken, coached, and presented lecture recitals at universities and in various series on baroque performance practice and entrepreneurship.
+He also appeared as a pre-concert lecturer for the Saint Paul Chamber Orchestra from 2017-19.
 With Flying Forms, Marc has worked with students at Lawrence University, the University of Wisconsin (Eau Claire), Dickinson College, Concordia University, and the University of Minnesota, among others.
-Also with the group, Marc has held residencies with Minnesota Youth Symphonies and Minnesota Public Radio where he has coached, performed for and with pre-college students.
-Along with private individual instruction, Marc is on the faculties of the Saint Paul Conservatory of Music and MacPhail Center for the Arts.
+Also with the group, Marc has held residencies with Minnesota Youth Symphonies and Minnesota Public Radio where he has coached and performed for and with pre-college students.
+Along with private individual instruction, Marc has served on the faculties of the Saint Paul Conservatory of Music and MacPhail Center for the Arts.

 Marc received Bachelor and Master of Music degrees from Indiana University and a Doctor of Musical Arts degree from Stony Brook University.
 He has studied with Franco Gulli, Pamela Frank, Ani Kavafian, the Emerson String Quartet, Sigiswald Kuijken, and Marc Destrubé, among others.
-Marc plays on a Giovanni Pistucci violin and a Douglas Cox baroque violin.
+Marc plays on a Giovanni Pistucci violin and a Marcelo Vianna Cruz baroque violin.

 "Mr. Levine and Mr. Mizrahi both are eloquent as well as techincally superb performers.
 They did full justice to the fire and complexity of this work - and they went on to give equally fine readings to all the compositions that followed.
 Once of the great pleasures of the evening was to watch how well they seemed to enter the mind of each composer, understanding and expression each individual mood and style in the widely different pieces." - Southampton Press